Gauravsah09/Py_Automation/README.md

 #########################################################################################
 # This Script will check for alert URL HTTP response code and connectivity with server. #
-# If URL is not reachable, login to the server, check tomcat/java service status and    #
+# If URL is not reachable, it wll login to the server, check tomcat/java service status #
+# and                                                                                   #
 # start the tomcat/java service if not running.                                         #
 # Validate and return status.                                                           #
 # Developed by - Gaurav Sah                                                             #